Neighbors Educated Together (NET)

 NET - The Program

-Students participating in the NET program are enrolled in a block of courses together, comprised of three NET courses each semester during the freshman year, both fall and spring.
+Students participating in the NET program are enrolled in a block of courses together, comprised of at least three NET courses each semester during the freshman year, both fall and spring.

 An example of the NET Blocks and Courses are as follows.
 During the fall semester, freshmen take English, History, and University 1231: Contemporary Learning in Higher Education; or English, Math and University 1231.
 During the spring semester, students may take English, History, Biology and Women's Studies.

 In addition, NET offers specific blocks of courses for Honors students.
-To participate in the honors block, students must be admitted to the TWU Honors Scholars program.
+To participate in the honors NET, students must be admitted to the TWU Honors Scholars program.

 To receive information about the Honors Scholar program contact Beth Yelverton, Sr. Honors Coordinator, at 940-898-2337, or email firstname.lastname@example.org , or review the TWU Honors Scholar Program website.
 All courses offered in the NET program are a part of the University's core curriculum.To qualify as an Honors NET participant, students must be admitted to the Honors Scholar Program.